Skip to main content

 Ctrl + V / Cmd + V

-When the Assignment Area is opened and the Pages tab is selected, right-click on a Page opens a context menu.
+When the Assignment area is opened and the Pages tab is selected, right-clicking a page name opens a context menu.

 1306132908_imageref_2212390539.png